LauraWenderoth/Single_Cell_Sorter/README.md

 - macOS (version 10.15 or later recommended) or Linux
 - A collection of unclassified single-cell images

-Thank you for choosing **CellClassify** for your research!
+Thank you for choosing **ClickCell** for your research!
 Together, we can simplify the classification process and enhance our understanding of hematopathology.
 Happy classifying! 🎉